|

 Move the install/backup files

-Normally Windows installs the backup files into Windows\Options\CABS
+out of Windows Normally Windows installs the backup files

-but also the ability to re-install/repair Windows. ( to be
+only lost Windows, but also the ability to re-install/repair Windows.

-covered in the repair section ) Simply cut and paste or drag
+( to be covered in the repair section ) Simply cut and paste

-the CABS folder onto the root or C: drive and rename it Win95.
-You'll
+or drag the CABS folder onto the root or C: drive and rename it

-need to modify the above trick to point to the new location.
+Win95.
+You'll need to modify the above trick to point to the new

 |